Appalachia: Toponymy and pronunciation

 While exploring inland along the northern coast of Florida in 1528, the members of the Narváez expedition, including Álvar Núñez Cabeza de Vaca, found a village of indigenous peoples near present-day Tallahassee, Florida, whose name they transcribed as Apalchen or Apalachen ([aˈpal(a)tʃen]).
-The name was soon altered by the Spanish to Apalache (Apalachee) and used as a name for the tribe and region spreading well inland to the north.
+The name was altered by the Spanish to Apalache (Apalachee) and used as a name for the tribe and region spreading well inland to the north.
 Pánfilo de Narváez's expedition first entered Apalachee territory on June 15, 1528, and applied the name.
-Now spelled "Appalachian", it is the fourth oldest surviving European place-name in the U.S. After the de Soto expedition in 1540, Spanish cartographers began to apply the name of the tribe to the mountains themselves.
-The first cartographic appearance of Apalchen is on Diego Gutiérrez's map of 1562; the first use for the mountain range is the map of Jacques le Moyne de Morgues in 1565.
-Le Moyne was also the first European to apply "Apalachen" specifically to a mountain range as opposed to a village, native tribe, or a southeastern region of North America.
+Now spelled "Appalachian," it is the fourth oldest surviving European place-name in the U.S. After the de Soto expedition in 1540, Spanish cartographers began to apply the name of the tribe to the Appalachian Mountain range.
+The first cartographic appearance of Apalchen is on Diego Gutiérrez's 1562 map; the first use for the mountain range is the 1565 map by Jacques le Moyne de Morgues.
+Le Moyne was also the first European to apply "Apalachen" specifically to a mountain range as opposed to a village, Native tribe, or a southeastern region of North America.

 The name was not commonly used for the whole mountain range until the late 19th century.
-A competing and often more popular name was the "Allegheny Mountains", "Alleghenies", and even "Alleghania".
+A competing, and often more popular, name was the "Allegheny Mountains", "Alleghenies", and even "Alleghania".

 In southern U.S. dialects, the mountains are called the /æpəˈlætʃənz/, and the cultural region of Appalachia is pronounced /ˈæpəˈlætʃ(i)ə/, both with a third syllable like the "la" in "latch".
-This pronunciation is favored in the "core" region in central and southern parts of the Appalachian range.
+This pronunciation is favored in the "core" region in the central and southern parts of the Appalachian range.
 In northern U.S. dialects, the mountains are pronounced /æpəˈleɪtʃənz/ or /æpəˈleɪʃənz/.
 The cultural region of Appalachia is pronounced /æpəˈleɪtʃ(i)ə/, also /æpəˈleɪʃ(i)ə/, all with a third syllable like "lay".
-The use of northern pronunciations is controversial to some in the region, especially near Appalachia, Virginia.
+The use of northern pronunciations is controversial to some in the southern region.
 Despite not being in Appalachia, Appalachian Trail organizations in New England popularized the occasional use of the "sh" sound for the "ch" in northern dialects in the early 20th century.